1. INFORMATION FOR INQUIRERS

 7. CEREMONIAL AND INNER ENERGIES

-“Freemasonry is ceremonial magic—a mystical system established in the dim ages of the past by those spiritual teachers who were the guides of our infant humanity, which remains today the chalice of the wisdom, unchanged in its inner potency, ever available to all who seek.
+“Freemasonry is a mystical system established in the dim ages of the past by those spiritual teachers who were the guides of our infant humanity, which remains today the chalice of the wisdom, unchanged in its inner potency, ever available to all who seek.
 The neophyte entering a Masonic lodge has this wonderful opportunity to find the ancient path, but that ‘door which gives upon the Infinite’ will open only for the candidate whose deepest longing is for spiritual understanding.”

-Nowhere is the future of humanity more evident than
+The future of humanity is evident

 in a Co‑Masonic lodge.
 In a well functioning Lodge, harmony of purpose and